Constantin Film

-Constantin Film AG is a German film production company based in Munich.
+Constantin Film AG is a German film production and distribution company based in Munich.
 The company, which belongs to Swiss media conglomerate Highlight Communications AG, is a large independent German maker and distributor of productions.

 As of 2019, Constantin had released 36 of the 100 most successful German films of the previous 20 years, including four of the top five: Manitou's Shoe, Traumschiff Surprise – Periode 1, Fack ju Göhte and Fack ju Göhte 2.
 The Fack ju Göhte trilogy was concluded in 2017 with Fack ju Göhte 3, becoming the most successful German film series of all time.

 Internationally, Constantin Film is best known for the commercially successful Resident Evil film franchise, which had earned worldwide by May 2017 and was also known as the highest-grossing film series based on a video game.
 More recently, TV series include Shadowhunters, which won four People's Choice Awards in 2018, and the live-action Resident Evil television series.
 Constantin has also been involved in 20th Century Fox and Marvel Studios's Fantastic Four film franchise.
 Other productions include bestseller adaptation The Silence and video game adaptation Monster Hunter.

 In October 2021, Constantin films formed a partnership with Upgrade Productions, which aims to develop and produce quality local-language productions for a worldwide audience, in collaboration with Bron Releasing, which became its sales and distribution arm.

-Early Constantin
+Original Constantin

 Constantin Filmverleih GmbH was founded in West Germany on 1 April 1950 by Preben Philipsen and Waldfried Barthel, who would later become the head of publicity for the company.
 It was originally the country's national distributor of films produced by Columbia Pictures and United Artists.
 Throughout the 1950s, Constantin distributed both popular and art-house films from several nations as well as medium-budgeted domestic films.

 Constantin's popularity grew through the late 1950s to the 1960s by not only distributing popular films but creating its own in-house talent roster of contract players (Joachim Fuchsberger, Heinz Drache), directors and producers (Wolf C. Hartwig), as well as co-financing international co-production films shot in Italy, such as the Clint Eastwood spaghetti westerns, the films of Harry Alan Towers and others using their own stable of stars.
 Constantin also had great success with their Jerry Cotton film series, though projected film series of Sherlock Holmes, Jules Maigret and Perry Rhodan only had one entry.

 Constantin Filmverleih was renamed to Constantin Film GmbH on 21 September 1964, and on 1 July 1965, Bertelsmann Publishing became the majority shareholder of Constantin.
 They attempted to increase output without increasing investment that resulted in the demise of many of the studio's popular film series, investment in sex films, and a stronger emphasis on releasing films from other nations rather than shooting their own.
 Bertelsmann sold its shares in 1969.
 The "old" Constantin Film GmbH was eventually declared bankrupt in October 1977.